-3.1 Following the refusal of permission, the Appellant proposed an amendment to the scheme, to exclude part of the field closest to the settlement of Hawksworth field1.
+3.1 Following the refusal of permission, the Appellant proposed an amendment to the scheme, so as to exclude part of the field closest to the settlement of Hawksworth field 1.
 This amendment was described in the Appellant's Statement of Case and shown in revised drawings version 7 of figure 4.
-The Council confirmed at the

-Case Management Conference on 23 April 2024 that it had no objection to the appeal proceeding on the basis of the amended scheme.
+In March 2024, the Appellant carried out consultation in respect of both that change and a further minor amendment to the proposed landscape planting in the north-eastern part of the site in field 5.
+The Council confirmed at the Case Management Conference on 23 April 2024 that it had no objection to the appeal proceeding on the basis of the amended scheme.
 The Inspectorate confirmed in his post-Conference Note that all evidence should be based on the revised schemes.
-Following this confirmation the Inspector also confirmed that there would be a round table discussion at the Inquiry regarding Wheatcroft and Holborn matters.

-- 3.2 It is agreed that the appeal scheme should be based on the revised drawings; and that no main party would be prejudiced by the revisions. - 3.3 To ensure consistency of terminology between all parties the Appellant proposes that the amended appeal scheme as submitted with the Appeal is referred to as Scheme B (drawing reference P24-0105\EN\02\E), and the proposals which were submitted as part of the refused application are referred to as Scheme A.
+- 3.2 It is agreed that the appeal scheme should be based on the revised drawings; that the amended scheme is not substantially different to that which was applied for; and that no party would be prejudiced by the revisions. - 3.3 To ensure consistency of terminology between all parties the Appellant proposes that the amended appeal scheme as defined in the preceding paragraphs is referred to as Scheme B (drawing reference P24-0105\EN\02\E), and the proposals which were submitted as part of the refused application are referred to as Scheme A.